A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 Ron wiped the crumbles from the bench.
 They caught the eye of a nearby robin, which tilted its head at the tiny particles.

 His friend turned to regard him, expression serious.
 Harry felt his smile slip a little.

-"You know what he did to Neville the other day?"
+"You know what Malfoy did to Neville the other day?"
 Ron murmured, as if the birds were listening in.
-"Every week after classes on Monday he counts the yields in the stockroom, right.
+"After classes on Monday Neville counts the yields in the stockroom, right.
 Don't know how the git's caught wind of it, but he came down and he knocked the ink jar all over the place.
 Neville had to start all over.
-He sometimes pushed him around, I think, but Neville isn't saying."
+He pushes him around as well I think, but Neville isn't saying."

 They watched as more robins joined the first.

 Perhaps Malfoy still felt cheated out of harassing Neville a week earlier in the entrance hall, Harry considered.
 He loosened his jaw enough to ask: "Does that happen a lot?"